 Students will study the GCSE Combined Science course (Trilogy); this will be a combination of Biology, Chemistry and Physics topics.
+This work builds on that taught in Year 10.
 This qualification is equivalent to two GCSEs (Double Science) and will be taught by two subject specialist teachers.
 Two tiers are available, Foundation and Higher.

-Biology: Chemistry: Physics: Assessment: Cell Biology (B1-2) Atomic structure and Energy (P1-3) AQA specification 8464 Organisation (B3-4) the periodic table (C1-2) Electricity (P4-5) Terminal examination in Year 11 Disease (B5-7) Bonding, structure, and the properties Particle model of matter (P6) Six papers (two each for Bioenergetics (B8-9) (C3) Radioactivity (P7) Biology, Chemistry and Physics) will be taken Completion of 7 required practical activities Chemical calculations (C4) Completion of 7 required practical activities at the end of Y11.
+Biology: Chemistry: Physics: Assessment: Homeostasis and response (B10-11) The rate and extent of chemical change Forces (P8-10) AQA specification 8464 Inheritance, variation (C8) Waves (P12-13) Terminal examination in Year 11 and evolution (B13-15) Crude oil and Magnetism and real II Ecology (B16-18) Chemical analysis (C9 and 12)) electromagnetism (P15) Six papers (two each for (00 and 12)) Space physics (P16) Biology, Chemistry and Physics) will be taken Completion of 7 required practical activities.
+The Earth's atmosphere (C13-14) Completion of 8 required practical activities at the end of Y11.
 Each paper is 1 hour 15 minutes duration.
-Chemical changes and electrolysis (C5- 6) • A minimum of 10% of marks will test maths.
-Energy changes (C7) 15% of marks will assess practical skills.
-Completion of 6 required practical activities
+Using our resources (C15) A minimum of 10% of marks will test maths.
+Completion of 8 required practical activities 15% of marks will assess practical skills.